merenlab/merenlab.org/software/anvio/help/programs/anvi-estimate-scg-taxonomy/index.md

   display: true
 ---

 Estimates taxonomy at genome and metagenome level.
 This program is the entry point to estimate taxonomy for a given set of contigs (i.e., all contigs in a contigs database, or contigs described in collections as bins).
-For this, it uses single-copy core gene sequences and the GTDB database.
+For this, it uses single-copy core gene sequences and the GTDB database. .

+See **[program help menu](../../../vignette#anvi-estimate-scg-taxonomy)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}